When You Should Avoid Trading Links

 Trading Links From Your Home Page

-Be very careful about trading links with a site that insists you put the link to their site on your home page unless they do the same for you and their site is the same quality, or better, than yours.
-However, before you agree to that check their page with a No-follow checker (available as a Firefox extension) to make sure they haven't prevented the links from being indexed by search engines.
+Be very careful about trading links with a site that insists you put the link to their site on your home page unless they do the same for you and their site is the same quality, or better, than yours and is a relevant topic.
+Also check their page with a No-follow checker (available as a Firefox extension) to make sure they haven't prevented the links from being indexed by search engines.

 Often they agree to put a link to your site "on one of their pages" but they don't say where.
 Avoid any link trade where the intent is not clearly stated because if the only place that link appears ends up in their footer, search engines may ignore it.
-Also if it is linked from a page two levels deep it won't rank as well as if it was in the top menu.
+Also if it is linked from a footer it won't rank as well as if it was placed at the top of a page.

 Multiple Outgoing Links to other Sites in their Footer

 Some site owners put a lot of links to other sites in the footer of their pages.
 Here are three reasons they may do that:

 - They own the other sites (likely a self-promoting network*)

 - They are trading links (could be harmless but could also be triangular linking**)

 - They are getting paid to place the links there by owners of other sites, i.e., selling links.

 *Google is a domain registrar so it can easily spot networks owned by the same person by comparing their name, address, phone, email or other information.
 The network scheme is likely to be the next casualty in Google's algorithim.

 **Google can spot triangular linking because it follows the links and anytime it sees a pattern of the same links on different sites they may all be demoted.